palkan/wsdirector/README.md

           data:
             identifier: "{\"channel\":\"TestChannel\"}"
             type: "confirm_subscription"
-      - wait_all # wait all clients in this point
+      - wait_all # wait all clients in this point from both clients group in this case
       - receive:
-          multiplier: ":scale" # multiplies actions
+          multiplier: ":scale" # multiplies actions, should receive as many messages as senders count
           data:
             identifier: "{\"channel\":\"TestChannel\"}"
             message: